dobrooks/AWS-Examples/DirectConnect/AWSBGPRouteMonitor/AWSBGPRouteMonitor.md.md

 ### Step 4: Set Up a CloudWatch Alarm
 To alert when no routes are propagated (count = 0) for a specific subnet:
 1. **Create an SNS Topic**:
-   - In the SNS Console (https://console.aws.amazon.com/sns/), create a topic (e.g., `VgwRouteAlarmTopic`).
+   In the SNS Console (https://console.aws.amazon.com/sns/), create a topic (e.g., `VgwRouteAlarmTopic`).

+        Select "Standard" topic as order is not important and volume is low.
+        Provide a name for your topic aka "dx_monitor-Topic Hit <Create>
+   - On the SNS Main Page click on Subscriptions-> Create Subscriptioln
+   -     Enter the arn of the topic you just created
+   -     Select the delivery method (Usually SMS or EMail)
+   -     Enter Email Address under endpoint
+   -     <Click on "Create Subscription"
+   -     Note:  You will receive an email at the address you entered to confirm your enrollment to the subscription
+   -
-   - Subscribe an email or SMS endpoint:
+   - OR if you prefer to configure via the AWS CLI to Subscribe an email or SMS endpoin:

      ```bash
      aws sns create-topic --name VgwRouteAlarmTopic --region us-east-1
      aws sns subscribe \